eslint/rfcs/designs/2023-test-rule-errors/README.md

 To test a custom exception thrown by a rule, simply use the exception text as the message: `"message": "Some custom exception message from the rule."` and/or the name of the exception class as the `name`.

-The `error` object in the test case uses the `name` and `message` properties directly from the original exception object, while grouping them nicely together in the same structure as the original exception.
-Similar to `message` and `messageId` in `invalid` test cases, only one of `message` and `name` is required.
-If the user doesn't care to test the full exception `message` text, the exception class `name` can be used instead.
+- The `error` object groups the properties from the exception together nicely.
+- Similar to `message` and `messageId` in `invalid` test cases, only one of `message` and `name` is required.
+In particular, if the user doesn't care to test the full exception `message` text, the exception class `name` can be used instead.
+- `message` can be provided as a string or a regular expression (regexp), while `name` can only be provided as a string.
+- `message` comes from `err.message`, while `name` comes from `err.constructor.name`.

 Examples of how exceptions would be thrown with different exception classes that could be distinguished by `name`: